Jack Warhop: Later life

 After leaving the Yankees, Warhop played in the minor leagues, including stints in the Pacific Coast League and the International League, until the late 1920s.
 He was player–manager for the Class-B Norfolk Tars of the Virginia League in 1921 and won 20 games for the team.
 In 1927, he pitched and won both games of a doubleheader, a rare achievement, while with Bridgeport of the Eastern League at age 42.
 In 1928, Warhop became the manager for the Sally League Spartanburg team.
 He played semi-professional baseball until the age of 50, when he retired and became a butler for a large house in Long Island.

 He married Grace Nichols on November 23, 1907.
 They later divorced, and he married Frances Helsinger in 1918.
-Warhop died at age 76 in Freeport, Illinois, where his professional baseball career began.
+Warhop died on October 4, 1960, at age 76 in Freeport, Illinois, where his professional baseball career began.